0xcert/techpaper/src/paper.md

 An Xcert represents a one-of-a-kind asset in form of a non-fungible token on the blockchain.
 It holds a proof of a real-world asset and has all the properties of a non-fungible token.

 ### 2.1.1.
-Paradigma
+Paradigm

 Digital assets on the blockchain as non-fungible tokens represent a new paradigm which enables application developers to build advanced and secure applications for managing real-world assets.
 Users hold asset ownership rights in their cryptographic wallets.
 They are able to exchange tokens between wallets and have control over the tokens they own.

 The 0xcert protocol puts unique assets on the blockchain as non-fungible tokens.
 These tokens are called Xcerts and exist on the blockchain as an item of a specifically designed smart contract.

 An Xcert is an item of a specifically designed smart contract which implements the non-fungible functionality.
 An Xcert is identified by an ID which is unique per Xcert smart contract and is always assigned to a cryptographic wallet.
-Besides the unique ID, a token can carry a proof of a digital asset, arbitrary on-chain data and a URI to additional off-chain data.
+Besides the unique ID, a token can carry a proof of a digital asset, arbitrary on- chain data and a URI to additional off-chain data.

 ### 2.1.2.
 Smart Contract

 An Xcert smart contract is an extended non-fungible token smart contract.
 It follows the Ethereum’s ERC-721 specification which thus makes it compliant with the non-fungible token standard.

 An Xcert smart contract holds assets of a particular 0xcert convention.
 This makes the contract opinionated and forces predictable data.

-A smart contract should always expose information about the used convention, smart contract interfaces and other capabilities.
+A smart contract should always expose information about the used convention and smart contract interfaces and other capabilities.
 Following the Ethereum's ERC-165 standard to implement this features is considered a good practice.

 ### 2.1.3.
 Asset Proof

 A very important and a unique part of an Xcert is a cryptographic proof which is stored in the token itself.

 An Xcert can thus carry an imprint of a unique real-world asset.
 The proof is the result of the 0xcert certification process which is described later in this document.
 It represents a cryptographic hash build from asset data and serves as a decentralized proof of an asset on the blockchain.

 An Xcert does not include actual asset data, only the proof of it.
 This ensures data confidentiality because no information is disclosed to the general public and the actual content is always kept private to the involved parties only.

 This concept makes the 0xcert protocol unique and extends the usability to a whole new level.

 <img src="images/10.svg" height="180" />